-- 1. the amount of water used in production in a particular water-stressed area; or - 2. the number of people possibly affected in a community where it has a production site. - available or may result in additional costs.
+- 1. the amount of water used in production in a particular water-stressed area; or - 2. the number of people possibly affected in a community where it has a production site. - 128.162.
+Quantitative information is not always available or may result in additional costs.
 Whenever a qualitative analysis is sufficient for the undertaking to reasonably conclude that a matter is "not material" (or "material"), adding quantitative information to the analysis would not bring much value to the materiality assessment.
-As mentioned above, the materiality assessment process evolves over time and undertakings may be redefining the qualitative vs quantitative information balance. - 163.
-Quantitative information would however be of interest where a topic is on the edge of the material/non-material border based on qualitative information and/or where there are many diverse
+As mentioned above, the materiality assessment process evolves over time and undertakings may be redefining the qualitative vs quantitative information balance. - 129.163.
+Quantitative information would however be of interest where a topic is on the edge of the material/non-material border based on qualitative information and/or where there are many diverse views.
+In that case, quantification could be relevant to corroborate the conclusion.
+This could include impact valuation, which would also have the advantage to make different impacts comparable. - 130.164.
+In this context, the undertaking may consider adopting measures of impacts inspired by the indicators that are included in the Metrics and Targets section of the topical ESRS.